 Purpose and Objectives: This study aims to develop a quantitative assessment tool to support the decision on where, in the current network, to introduce accessibility measures, exploring the effects of implementing accessibility measures on the overall journey time of PMRs.
 The study had the following objectives:

-1. To appraise the current systems available in the market place that allow users to assess a transport network;
+1. To appraise the current systems available in the market place that allows users to assess a transport network;

 2. To appraise the existing methods addressing inaccessibility in a transport network to understand their impact;